ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-02-datastructures.md

 ## Dictionaries

-Dictionaries are mappings between a key and a value (e.g. a word and it's definition).
+Dictionaries are mappings between a key and a value (e.g. a word and its definition).

 ```python